ministryofjustice/security-guidance/docs/passwords.md

 2. It is tempting to use a standard password for protecting a file within the app, so that other people can share and work with the file.
 Changing the password becomes "inconvenient".
 The result is that many versions of the data file are all protected with the same password.
 Also, if anyone has ever been given the password to access the file, they will always be able to access the file.
 3. If you forget the app-based password, there might not be a recovery process available to you.

-For these reasons, MoJ advice is that you **should not** use password tools within an app to protect data files that are processed by the app.
-For example, you **should not** use the password tools with Microsoft Word, Excel, or Powerpoint, to protect MoJ information within files.
+For these reasons, advice is that you use password tools within an app to protect data files that are processed by the app.
+For example, you use the password tools with Microsoft Word, Excel, or Powerpoint, to protect information within files.
 Instead, either:

-1. Store the data files in a shared but secure area, such as the MoJ SharePoint storage facility.
+1. Store the data files in a shared but secure area, such as the SharePoint storage facility.
 2. Use separate encryption tools to protect data files, separate from the app that works with the data files.

 Of these two options, storing data files in a shared but secure area is strongly preferred.
 The reason is that you can add, modify, or revoke access permissions to the storage area easily.

 If you have no choice, and have to use app-based password protection, ensure that the same password is not used indefinitely for a data file.
-You **should** use a different password for:
+You use a different password for:

 -   Each major version of a data file, for example version 2.x is different to version 3.x.
 -   Any data file where the password is more than three months old.